-Are you one of those who believes in living life to the fullest and making the most out of every day?
+Do you believe in living life to the fullest and making the most out of every day?

 If so, then you are a zestful person.
-Zest makes an individual loaded with positive vitality that emanates from him to others around.
+Zest loads us with positive vitality that emanates to others.
 In it lies true happiness, satisfaction, and a deep sense of value.

 Paulo Coelho said: